guisesterheim/Jenkins-As-Code/README.md

 2. Apply your configurations the same way you did manually but now using Ansible and its roles
 3. Test it locally using Vagrant.
 Once everything is set
 4. Use packer to build your new image at Azure
-5. Create a new VM pointing to the external IP called <code>logistics-jenkins</code>.
-The IP can be found at resource group <code>eSalesLogisticsFoundation</code>

 ### Once you have your machine up and running, connect through SSH to perform the last manual steps: TLS and SSO Google authentication:

-1. Generate the .pem certificate file with <code>cat STAR.esales.com.br.crt STAR.esales.com.br.key > fullkey.pem</code>.
+1. Generate the .pem certificate file with <code>cat STAR.mycompany.com.crt STAR.mycompany.com.key > fullkey.pem</code>.
 Infra has the certificate files should you need it (remember to remove the empty row that is kept inside the generated fullkey.pem between the two certificates.
 To look at the file use <code>cat fullkey.pem</code>)
 2. Move the generated file to folder <code>/home/ubuntu/jenkins/</code>
 3. Restart HAProxy with <code>sudo service haproxy restart</code>
 4. Log in to jenkins using regular admin credentials.
 Go to "Manage Jenkins" > "Global Security".
 Under "Authentication" select "Login with Google" and paste like below:
-> * Client id = 511866396119-lvhdqafhds9k32kplk5pqiv7as07p4kt.apps.googleusercontent.com
+> * Client id = client_id
-> * Client secret = UpXVqz0q5Y2vHjdp9vYU8y-3
+> * Client secret = client_secret
-> * Google Apps Domain = esales.com.br
+> * Google Apps Domain = mycompany.com